- The Washington Times - Sunday, February 22, 2026

 Advertisement

 Justice Brett M. Kavanaugh, another Trump appointee, led the dissent.
-He said the court has never subjected a president’s foreign policy powers to the Major Questions Doctrine.
+He said the court has never subjected a president’s foreign policy powers to the major questions doctrine.

-And besides, he said, it was clear enough to him that the law’s language about regulating imports did cover tariffs.
+Besides, he said, it was clear enough to him that the law’s language about regulating imports did cover tariffs.

 “The tariffs at issue here may or may not be wise policy.
 But as a matter of text, history, and precedent, they are clearly lawful,” Justice Kavanaugh wrote.